nathan-hadley/sites/astro/src/content/blog/blue-jeans-direct-the-end-of-the-canadian-rockies-ticklist.md

 ---
-title: Blue Jeans Direct: The End of the Canadian Rockies Ticklist
+title: "Blue Jeans Direct: The End of the Canadian Rockies Ticklist"
 description: Sending Blue Jeans Direct on Yamnuska and wrapping a dream Canadian Rockies list.
 pubDate: 2019-08-12
 heroImage: ../../assets/IMG_7478.jpg